Introduction to Estimating and Measurement (10140.2)

 The University of Canberra uses text-matching software to help students and staff reduce plagiarism and improve understanding of academic integrity.
 The software matches submitted text in student assignments against material from various sources: the internet, published books and journals, and previously submitted student texts.

-For all students attendance and participation in lectures and tutorials are highly recommended to enhance learning and skills developed outlined in section 2b above.
+For all students attendance and participation in lectures and tutorials is highly recommended to enhance learning and skills developed outlined in section 2b above.
 This means that students who do not attend classes regularly will be at a disadvantage in terms of information, learning, skills development, informal feedback and examination preparation.
 It is the student's responsibility to obtain and study material missed during absences.

 Required IT skills